canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

     total length of the contained data.

 type
     (*required*) The type of the partition.
-This field takes one of three
+This field takes one of these
     formats:

     - A GUID, representing a value used as a GPT partition type identifier.

     - A two-digit hex code, representing an MBR partition type identifier.

+    - A name.
+Valid values for named partition types are defined below.
+To avoid ambiguity, named types must be at least three characters in length.

 id
     (*optional*) The partition ID.
 This field takes one of three formats: